AIRSOFT TOY GUN SAFETY

 Airsoft Protective Gear Guidelines

-Airsoft Guns in Public Places Another concern that needs to be discussed is the appropriate use of airsoft guns in public places.
+Another concern that needs to be discussed is the appropriate use of airsoft guns in public places.
 While there is nothing wrong with playing airsoft with your friends, make sure it is done in the proper environment.
 In choosing an airsoft arena or venue, private property should be chosen over public places such as streets and parks.
 By playing on private property, the chances of your airsoft game being mistaken for something more are highly diminished.
 When playing anywhere other than in an indoor airsoft field, it is advisable to play in daylight.
 This will cut down the risk of both personal injury and the possibility of other people thinking that your airsoft gun is a real firearm.
-Please be discreet in the locations that you choose to play and remember to never brandish an airsoft gun in public places.
-Remember, even though you and your friends may know that you are only playing a game, outsider viewers may believe otherwise.
+Be discreet in locations that you choose to play and remember to never brandish an airsoft gun in public.
+Remember, even though you and your friends may know that you are only playing a game, outside viewers may think otherwise.

 In general, there are three rules to always keep in mind that will help you avoid unwanted attention and trouble.
 Never carry or use your airsoft guns in public places, never bring your airsoft gun onto school grounds, and never use your airsoft gun in self defense.
 Finally, remember that airsoft guns, although toy guns, should be treated with the same level of responsibility as you would with a real firearm.